matloff/omsi/README.md

 Note:

-1. Each time you submit your solution to a question, the new solution overwrites the old one.
+1. Each time you run your code, it is automatically submitted to the server.

-2. Each time you run your code, it is automatically submitted to the server.
+2. Each time you submit your solution to a question, the new solution overwrites the old one, both locally and on the server.

 <b><i>Viewing a PDF file for consultation:</i></b>